-So much time wasted looking through Netflix, HBO Now and others to find the right film to watch.
+So much time is wasted looking through Netflix, HBO Now, and others to find the right film to watch.
 MUBI got that for you.
-Every day anew film that will then be available for 30 days.
+Every day a new film will then be available for 30 days.
 And vanish afterward.
 The selection is always exciting and presents us with a colorful cocktail of genres and periods.
 Just watched A lesson of the evil last night, a Takashi Miike flick I wanted to see for quite some time.
 Even though about importing the Blu-Ray at some point.
 Luckily I didn’t.

 Discovering films that you would probably never find or watch without them.
 Francis Ha by Noah Baumbach for example.
 What a wonderful dream in black and white with a soundtrack so finely selected that it matches the witty and charming dialogues on screen.
 Never would have watched this if it weren’t for MUBI.
 Their service is pretty reasonably priced as well: 5,99€ a month with the option to cancel each month.

 This drastically reduced their content costs and made for a much better experience for the user as well.
 One or two well-selected titles are mostly enough for the average movie nite.
-And how do you select a film if you neither heard about it nor know anything about the director?
+And how do you select a film if you have neither heard about it nor know anything about the director?
 Right, you don’t watch it at all.
 But with MUBI you probably will.

 I got a special offer for you if you sign up through my link.
 One free month for you and one for me.
 No strings no nothing.
 Just give MUBI a try and let me know what you watched in the comments.